ms/buildtogether.tech/src/debugging.md

     the function that's calling it, and so on.

 Instrument your code.
-    Add <span i="assertion">assertions</span> to make the checks in your code
+    Add [% i "assertion" %]assertions[% /i %] to make the checks in your code
     explicit: they'll help you keep track of what you have looked at for this bug, and if you leave them in, they will help prevent others in future.
-    (This is a form of after-the-fact <span i="defensive programming">defensive programming</span>.)
+    (This is a form of after-the-fact [% i "defensive programming" %]defensive programming[% /i %].)

 Alternate between exploration and confirmation.
 :   I often don't know what assertions to write until I've looked at the state
-    of the program, so I go back and forth between adding logging statements (or just `print` statements if the code is small and I'm reasonably sure I can find the bug quickly) and adding assertions.  <span i="logging!during debugging">Logging</span> gives me new information to help me formulate hypotheses; assertions either confirm or refute those hypotheses.
+    of the program, so I go back and forth between adding logging statements (or just `print` statements if the code is small and I'm reasonably sure I can find the bug quickly) and adding assertions.  [% i "logging!during debugging" %]Logging[% /i %] gives me new information to help me formulate hypotheses; assertions either confirm or refute those hypotheses.

 Change one thing at a time.